mide/minecraft-overviewer/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/mide/minecraft-overviewer/master/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/mide/minecraft-overviewer.svg)](https://github.com/mide/minecraft-overviewer/issues)

 Docker Image to Run [Minecraft Overviewer](https://overviewer.org/).
 Overviewer is a render that produces a render of a [Minecraft](https://minecraft.net/en/) world.
-The goal of this image is to easily run the [Minecraft Overviewer](https://overviewer.org/) project without having to worry about dependencies, and to provide sane default configurations.
+The goal of this image is to easily run the Overviewer project without having to worry about dependencies, and to provide sane default configurations.

-**This project is not official nor affiliated with the wonderful [Minecraft Overviewer](https://overviewer.org/) project**.
+:warning: **This project is not official nor affiliated with the wonderful [Minecraft Overviewer](https://overviewer.org/) project**.

 This project's code is hosted on [GitHub](https://github.com/mide/minecraft-overviewer), and the resulting Docker image is hosted on [Docker Hub](https://hub.docker.com/r/mide/minecraft-overviewer).
 Feel free to open [an issue on GitHub](https://github.com/mide/minecraft-overviewer/issues?q=is%3Aopen) if you're having problems.